-- This decision allows Gonzaga the necessity to channel more resources into creating an inclusive, in-person experience and less on COVID-19 testing, isolation and quarantine services.
+- This decision allows Gonzaga to channel more resources into creating an inclusive, in-person experience and less on COVID-19 testing, isolation and quarantine services.

 - Vaccinations are readily attainable on campus and in communities throughout the country.
-Since February, Gonzaga has partnered with local healthcare providers to make COVID vaccines more widely available here in Spokane, and vaccines are now available for not only adults, but children age 12 and over.
+Gonzaga has partnered with local healthcare providers to make COVID vaccines widely available here in Spokane and vaccines are now available for not only adults, but children aged 6 months and older.

-To upload your documentation, visit Gonzaga's COVID-19 vaccination portal, Medicat, at www.gonzaga.edu/VaxPortal.
-Once you go to this link, enter your student ID and password and follow the steps to uploading your documentation.
+Visit Gonzaga's COVID-19 Student Vaccination portal (Online Health Portal).
+Once there, enter your student ID and password and follow the steps to upload your documentation.

-If you have questions about your COVID-19 Vaccination verification, or are experiencing difficulties uploading your documents, please contact Medicat’s Compliance Services.
-Email email@example.com or use the Messages tab in the Medicat portal.
+If you have questions about your COVID-19 vaccination verification, or are experiencing difficulties uploading your documents, please contact Medicat’s Compliance Services.
+Email email@example.com or use the Messages tab once you are in the portal.

-Gonzaga’s primary mode of academic delivery for undergraduate students for fall 2021 will be in-person.
-Therefore, the ability for undergraduate students to attend remotely as they did last academic year will not be possible.
+No. Gonzaga’s primary mode of academic delivery for undergraduate students for Fall 2022 will be in-person.
+Undergraduate students will not be able to attend remotely.